-- → The development process.
-If land is proposed to be subdivided or developed adjacent to a proposed trail route it can be requested through the subdivision process.
-This will only occur along paths marked for trails.
-Fees may be attached to subdivisions to help offset the cost of trail development. - → Securing right-of-ways.
-If land is needed for trail development, trail development can also happen via right-of-way as a condition.
-The Right-of-way provides flexibility and the trail can still use the land, but it will not be sold. - → Utilizing unused portions of road allowances.
-The proposed trails are primarily located on unused portions of road allowances.
+- The development process.
+If land is proposed to be subdivided or developed adjacent to a proposed trail route, land for the trail may be requested through the subdivision process.
+This may occur along paths marked for trails or other lands deemed necessary for trail development.
+Additional fees may be attached to subdivisions to help offset the cost of trail development. - Securing rights-of-way.
+If land is needed for trail development, trail development can also happen on land secured via a right-of-way agreement.
+The right-of-way provides flexibility and ensures that the trail can legally use the land, but ensures that the trail cannot be sold and will be accessible to trail users. - Utilizing unused portions of road allowances.
+Proposed trails can and will primarily be located on unused portions of road allowances.
+Trails will be situated so as not to impede future development of the road.
 These road allowances can be used to provide connection between communities